securing-cloud-applications/crypto-hash/README.md

 * run warehouse app `java -jar warehouse/target/warehouse-0.0.1-SNAPSHOT.jar` to generate the `data/refunds.json` and `data/refunds.json.sha256` files
-* run payments app `java -jar payments/target/payments-0.0.1-SNAPSHOT.jar` to red the `data/refunds.json` and verify it's integrity  against  `data/refunds.json.sha256`
+* run payments app `java -jar payments/target/payments-0.0.1-SNAPSHOT.jar` to read the `data/refunds.json` and verify it's integrity  against  `data/refunds.json.sha256`
+* edit `data/refunds.json` to simulate corruption. you can add a newline at the end of the file.
+* run payments app `java -jar payments/target/payments-0.0.1-SNAPSHOT.jar` you will an exception.

 ## run from the IDE